2youyou2/transitions/README.md

 2. Select a transition in the Properties Panel.
 3.

-- Transitions from scene to other scene
+- Transitions from scene to other scene :

-  example:
 ```js
 // Use **transitions.loadScene** instead of **cc.director.loadScene**
 // cc.director.loadScene(url, this.onLoadSceneFinish.bind(this));
 this.transitions.loadScene(url, 'Canvas/Main Camera', 'Canvas/Main Camera', this.onLoadSceneFinish.bind(this));
 ```

-- Transition from node to other node
+- Transition from node to other node :

-  example:
 ```js
 this.transitions.loadNode (fromCamera, fromRootNode, toCamera, toRootNode, onTransitionFinished)
 ```